'I didn't think I'd get to 18'

 Teenager Chloe Bellerby's 200 mile walk for mental health

-Chloe Bellerby walked from Leeds to London to raise awareness for mental health, after battling with depression and self-harming throughout her teens.
+Why one teenager walked from Leeds to London to raise awareness of mental health.

 -